 At Sheerwater Health Centre, our partners, other clinicians and management will all proactively encourage vaccination uptake for all individuals

-Any staff member who has side effects following a vaccination should advise the [organisation manager].
+Any staff member who has side effects following a vaccination should advise the practice manager.
 Should they be unable to work, then this will be treated as for any other sickness absence.

 An NHS E webpage titled Resources available for engaging and communicating with staff to increase vaccination uptake can support those groups where take-up is lowest and features the following toolkits and resources: